ASN Lookup

-Look up the ASN, organization, and network prefix for any IPv4 or IPv6 address.
-Powered by MaxMind's GeoLite2-ASN database.
-Includes datacenter and hosting classification to identify residential vs. cloud traffic.
-Developer JSON API included.
+Find the Autonomous System Number, organization, and network prefix for any IPv4 or IPv6 address.
+Powered by MaxMind GeoLite2-ASN.
+Includes datacenter and hosting detection.

 An Autonomous System Number (ASN) is a globally unique identifier assigned to a group of IP prefixes managed by one or more network operators under a single, clearly defined routing policy.
 The internet is not one network — it is tens of thousands of autonomous systems exchanging routing information with each other using the Border Gateway Protocol (BGP).